snowplow/snowplowanalytics.com/_posts/2017-08-10-snowplow-r91-stonehenge-released-emr-etl-runner-robustness.md

 <h2 id="cli-options">3.
 New EmrEtlRunner CLI options</h2>

-This release also introduces and retires a few options to the `run` subcommand.
+This release also introduces and retires a few options to the `run` command.

 <h3 id="lock">3.1 Lock</h3>

 In order to prevent overlapping job runs, this release introduces a locking mechanism.
-This translates into a `--lock` flag to the `run` subcommand.
+This translates into a `--lock` flag to the `run` command.
 When specifying this flag, a lock will be acquired at the start of the job and released upon its successful completion.

 There are two strategies for storing the lock: local and distributed.